PlayStation State of Play January 2024: All games shown

 Helldivers 2 trailer

-A new trailer for the upcoming title showed off some upcoming content for the game releasing on PS5 and PC on Feb.
+A new trailer for the upcoming Helldivers 2 title showed off some upcoming content for the game releasing on PS5 and PC on Feb.
 8.

 Stellar Blade trailer and release date

-A developer deep dive on the action hack and slash title and its main character Eve fighting in a post-apocalyptic world, including gameplay, environments, and some story elements.
-The trailer ended with a confirmation of the game’s release date, which is coming up on April 26, 2024.
+This was a developer deep dive into the action hack-and-slash title and its main character Eve fighting in a post-apocalyptic world, including gameplay, environments, and some story elements.
+The trailer ended with a confirmation of the Stellar Blade’s release date, which is coming up on April 26, 2024.

 Sonic X Shadow Generations reveal

 The 2011 title Sonic Generations is back and bigger in a remaster of sorts, featuring all new content with Shadow the Hedgehog as a playable character.
-It’s set to come out later this year in autumn 2024.
+Sonic X Shadow Generations is set to come out later this year in autumn 2024.

 Zenless Zone Zero coming to PS5

-Genshin Impact developers Hoyoverse confirmed its new title is coming to PlayStation and is currently in development.
+Genshin Impact developer Hoyoverse confirmed its new title, Zenless Zone Zero, is coming to PlayStation and is currently in development.

 Foamstars trailer

-An upcoming PlayStation Plus title featuring foamy combat was shown ahead of its release next week on Feb.
+An upcoming PlayStation Plus title featuring foamy combat, Foamstars, was shown ahead of its release next week on Feb.
 6.

 Dave the Diver coming to PS5 with Godzilla

-One of 2023’s most surprising hits is coming to the PlayStaton 5 in May.
-And Godzilla is coming with him.
+One of 2023’s most surprising hits is coming to the PlayStation 5 in May.
+And Godzilla is coming with Dave the Diver.

 V Rising comes to PS5

-The survival vampire game that was a hit on Steam is coming to the PS5 console in 2024.
+The survival vampire game that was a hit on Steam, V Rising is coming to the PS5 console in 2024.

 Silent Hill: The Short Message reveal and shadow-drop

-A new first-person Silent Hill game is coming to PS5.
-And the entire game is out today, and is entirely free to play.
-A bomb dropped by Konami.
+A new first-person Silent Hill game, Silent Hill: The Short Message, is coming to PS5.
+And the entire game is out today and is entirely free to play.

 Silent Hill 2 Remake combat reveal trailer